 We are members of the CNRS GIS Success (Groupement d'Intérêt Scientifique) organised around two of the major CFD codes employed by the Safran group, namely AVBP and Yales2.
-No scientific activity has been devoted around those codes during 2018, but a 2-day Yales2 training session held in Rouen was attended by Pascal Bruel.
-Some technical activity was also devoted to install Yales2 at Evora University (Portugal) in the framework of the on-going informal scientific cooperation with Dr. P. Correia.
+This year, the evaluation of the capability of the compressible module of Yales2 has started.

 9.2.2.
-ANR MONACO_2025
+ANR MONACO 2025

 Participant: Rémi Manceau.

-8 Applied Mathematics, Computation and Simulation - Partnerships and Cooperations - Project-Team CAGIRE The ambition of the MONACO_2025 project, coordinated by Rémi Manceau, is to join the efforts made in two different industrial sectors in order to tackle the industrial simulation of transient, turbulent flows affected by buoyancy effects.
-It brings together two academic partners, the project-team Cagire hosted by the university of Pau, and the institute Pprime of the CNRS/ENSMA/university of Poitiers (PPRIME), and R&D departments of two industrial partners, the PSA group and the EDF group, who are major players of the automobile and energy production sectors, respectively. - The main scientific objective of the project is to make a breakthrough in the unresolved issue of the modelling of turbulence/buoyancy interactions in transient situations, within the continuous hybrid RANS/LES paradigm, which consists in preserving a computational cost compatible with industrial needs by relying on statistical approaches where a fine-grained description of the turbulent dynamics is not necessary.
-The transient cavity flow experiments acquired during MONACO_2025 will provide the partners and the scientific community with an unrivalled source of knowledge of the physical mechanisms that must be accounted for in turbulence models. - The main industrial objective is to make available computational methodologies to address dimensioning, reliability and security issues in buoyancy-affected transient flows.
+The ambition of the MONACO_2025 project, coordinated by Rémi Manceau, is to join the efforts made in two different industrial sectors in order to tackle the industrial simulation of transient, turbulent flows affected by buoyancy effects.
+It brings together two academic partners, the project-team Cagire hosted by the university of Pau, and the institute Pprime of the CNRS/ENSMA/university of Poitiers (PPRIME), and R&D departments of two industrial partners, the PSA group and the EDF group, who are major players of the automobile and energy production sectors, respectively.

+• The main scientific objective of the project is to make a breakthrough in the unresolved issue of the modelling of turbulence/buoyancy interactions in transient situations, within the continuous hybrid RANS/LES paradigm, which consists in preserving a computational cost compatible with industrial needs by relying on statistical approaches where a fine-grained description of the turbulent dynamics is not necessary.
+The transient cavity flow experiments acquired during MONACO_2025 will provide the partners and the scientific community with an unrivalled source of knowledge of the physical mechanisms that must be accounted for in turbulence models.

+The main industrial objective is to make available computational methodologies to address dimensioning, reliability and security issues in buoyancy-affected transient flows.
 It is to be emphasized that such problems are not tackled using CFD at present in the industry.
 At the end of MONACO_2025, a panel of methodologies, ranging from simple URANS to sophisticated hybrid model based on improved RANS models, will be evaluated in transient situations, against the dedicated cavity flow experiments and a real car underhood configuration.
 This final benchmark exercise will form a decision-making tool for the industrial partners, and will thus pave the way towards high-performance design of low-emission vehicles and highly secure power plants.
 In particular, the project is in line with the Full Digital 2025 ambition, e.g., the declared ambition of the PSA group to migrate, within the next decade, to a design cycle of new vehicles nearly entirely based on CAE (computer aided engineering), without recourse to expensive full-scale experiments.

 9.3.
+European Initiatives

+9.3.1.
+FP7 & H2020 Projects

+9.3.1.1.
+SOPRANO

-European Initiatives 9.3.1.
-FP7 & H2020 Projects 9.3.1.1.
-SOPRANO Participants: Rémi Manceau, Pascal Bruel, [A one-year Post-doc starting in January 2019].
-Topic: MG-1.2-2015 - Enhancing resource efficiency of aviation Project acronym: SOPRANO Project title: Soot Processes and Radiation in Aeronautical inNOvative combustors Duration: 01/09/2016 - 31/08/2020 Coordinator: SAFRAN Other partners:
+Participants: Pascal Bruel, Rémi Manceau, Franck Mastrippolito.

+Topic: MG-1.2-2015 - Enhancing resource efficiency of aviation

+Project acronym: SOPRANO

+Project title: Soot Processes and Radiation in Aeronautical inNOvative combustors

+Duration: 01/09/2016 - 31/08/2020

+Coordinator: SAFRAN

+Other partners: